dhdzmota/nimble_gravity_data/README.md

     └── setup.sh            <- Main file that contains all the commands to solve the challenge.

-After the `setup.sh` file is executed, you should be able to open the following links (in localhost):
+After the `setup.sh` file is executed, you should be able to open the following links (in localhost).
+To run the file you should use the following command `sudo -u postgres bash setup.sh`.
+However, you must go to the `IMPORTANT` section of this README to see additional requirements.

 - Women in Goverment:
   - http://localhost:3000/women_in_government